-You have a standard UMS installation, but you want to switch to a High Availability (HA) installation (with the same UMS version or newer).
+You have a standard UMS installation, but you want to switch to a High Availability (HA) installation.

 - A standard UMS installation with either an embedded or an external database